rhinobase/raftyui/apps/docs/app/docs/components/radio/page.md

         url: https://rafty.rhinobase.io/api/og?title=Radio
 ---

-# Radio Group

-A set of checkable buttons—known as radio buttons—where only one button can be checked at a time.
+A set of checkable buttons known as radio buttons where only one button can be checked at a time.

 This component is made on top of [Radix UIs Radio Group Component](https://www.radix-ui.com/primitives/docs/components/radio-group) with our styling conventions.
 This component has been shared with you, ensuring that all its native properties are accessible.